 So how do you keep a marriage strong while weathering the ups and downs of parenthood?
 I’m no expert, but I can tell you what we’ve learned over the last few years of raising our little tykes.
-Date nights are vital.
+Regular date nights are vital.
+And so are clever and cheap date night ideas!

 Why?
 For one thing, finding the time to have healthy conversations with your spouse to bond and to simply “check-in”, is not easy.
 Making time for date night bonding can be a struggle when you have babies and/or little kids to attend to, on top of day jobs, side hustles, and, oh yeah, household chores (oh so glad we have a small house!)